-• You have been in employment for at least 8 weeks in the previous 26 weeks before becoming a carer.
-You must have worked for a minimum of 16 hours per week or 32 hours per fortnight.
+- You have been in employment for at least 8 weeks in the previous 26 weeks before becoming a carer.
+You must have worked for a minimum of 16 hours per week or 32 hours per fortnight. - You give up work to be a full-time Carer.